1 Part Course |

 • Outsourcing

-• Financial services excluded from the exemption
+• Financial services which are excluded from the exemption

 • Single vs multiple supplies - one supply or many, one or more VAT rates?